dymmond/lilya/docs/en/docs/contrib/security/simple-oauth2.md

 ## The form data

 !!!
 Tip
-    The instance of the `OAuth2PasswordRequestForm` dependency class won’t have a `scope` attribute containing the long string separated by spaces.
+    The instance of the `OAuth2PasswordRequestForm` dependency class won't have a `scope` attribute containing the long string separated by spaces.
 Instead, it will have a `scopes` attribute, which is a list of individual strings representing each scope sent.

-    Although we’re not using `scopes` in this example, the functionality is available if you need it.
+    Although we're not using `scopes` in this example, the functionality is available if you need it.

 Retrieve the user data from the (fake) database using the `username` from the form field.